-My Young Adult novel, Shadow Girl, is being released by Not a Pipe Publishing!
+My Young Adult novel, Shadow Girl, is available from Not a Pipe Publishing!

 Not a Pipe Publishing is celebrating The Year of Publishing Women.
 As Publisher Benjamin Gorman explained in the Oregonian:

 Publishers, reviewers and prize committees are not intentionally shutting women out, but the financial incentives support male authors.
 Who would be foolish enough to buck that system?
 I am.

 Taking on the challenge is consistent with our values and it’s actually helped us find some incredibly talented authors who wouldn’t have noticed us otherwise.

 I am more than excited to be joining Not a Pipe’s slate of female authors, with the return of Shadow Girl (in hardback, paperback, and eBook!).

 Shadow Girl tells the story of fairy teen Áine, who is haunted by a fiery dream, where her mother loses her mind and her father makes a devastating choice. Áine escapes into the Shadowlands to discover the secrets of her family and her past.
 But the moment her foot crosses the threshold, Áine is thrust into a war that has been raging for centuries.
 Guardians, fire fey, and a rising darkness threaten the light, and Áine must learn to fight in the shadows — or die in the flames.

 Shadow Girl releases February 20th.
 You can pre-order here.